Hendrikjen/pedigree_programme/README.md

   <img src="example/relatedness_calculation/mini_example_git.png" width="300">
 </p>

-To calculate the dyadic relatedness for some selected dyads of the above-plotted partial pedigree I MISSED THIS GIVE LINE NUMBER OR THE ONE BELOW?, two input files are required: the pedigree file itself (one individual per row) and the preselected set of dyads to consider.
+To calculate the dyadic relatedness for some selected dyads of this partial pedigree, two input files are required: the pedigree file itself (one individual per row) and the preselected set of dyads to consider.
 The files used for that example are listed in the subsection **Input files**, while the resulting output (relatedness coefficients, path characteristics for the selected dyads,  minimal inbreeding value and number of completely known generations per individual) can be viewed in the second section **Output files**.
 <details>
 <summary>I. Input files</summary>